-$$\Delta A(\sigma) = A{I}(\sigma) - A{R}(\sigma) \qquad (5-16)$$
+(5-16) $$\Delta A(\sigma) = A_l(\sigma) - A_r(\sigma)$$

-$$\Delta \varepsilon(\sigma) = \varepsilon{\rm s}(\sigma) - \varepsilon{\rm s}(\sigma) \tag{5-17}$$ where μ and m are respectively the electric and magnetic dipole transition moments, given in Cartesian component notation.
+(5-17) $$\Delta \epsilon(\sigma) = \epsilon_l(\sigma) - \epsilon_r(\sigma)$$ where μ and m are respectively the electric and magnetic dipole transition moments, given in Cartesian component notation.
 The repeated Greek subscripts are summed over the coordinate directions x, y and z.
-VCD arises from the combined effect of linear (electric-dipole) and circular (magnetic-dipole) oscillation of charges during vibrational motion, whereas ordinary infrared absorption is sensitive only to the linear oscillation of charge.
+VCD arises from the combined effect of linear (electric dipole) and circular (magnetic dipole) oscillation of charges during vibrational motion, whereas ordinary infrared absorption is sensitive only to the linear oscillation of charge.
 The physical process associated with VCD can be illustrated in terms of fundamental transitions between vibrational energy levels of the ground electronic state.
 VCD is associated with simple one-photon quantum transitions induced by left or right circularly polarized radiation.

 Optionally, the sign and magnitude of VCD is conveniently expressed as the dimensionless anisotropy ratio g, defined as the ratio of the experimental VCD band absorbance to the experimental infrared band absorbance.
-This ratio g, can be further expressed theoretically as follows:105
+This ratio g, can be further expressed theoretically as follows:88

-$$g = \frac{\Delta A(\sigma)}{A(\sigma)} = \frac{A{L}(\sigma) - A{R}(\sigma)}{A(\sigma)}$$ $$= \frac{\varepsilon{L}(\sigma) - \varepsilon{R}(\sigma)}{\varepsilon(\sigma)} = \frac{4\mathrm{Im}(\mu{\alpha}m{\alpha})}{\mu{\alpha}^{}m{\alpha}}$$ (5-18)
+$$g = \frac{\Delta A(\sigma)}{A(\sigma)} = \frac{A{L}(\sigma) - A{R}(\sigma)}{A(\sigma)}$$ (5-18) $$= \frac{\varepsilon{L}(\sigma) - \varepsilon{R}(\sigma)}{\varepsilon(\sigma)} = \frac{4Im(\mu{\alpha}m{\alpha})}{\mu{\alpha}^{}m{\alpha}}$$

 VCD spectra can be interpreted on several levels.
 The simplest is the empirical level, in which VCD features are associated with a region of vibrational frequencies or normal modes of vibration in a molecule of known absolute configuration.
 A more sophisticated level of empirical analysis is the statistical approach using, for example, principal components (PC) and factor analysis.

 In this approach, a set of spectra of samples with known characteristics is used as a training set; these spectra are then reduced to a series of orthogonal PCs of decreasing significance.
 An unknown spectrum can then be decomposed, or factored, into the set of PCs, and by the relative PC weighting coefficients it can then be correlated with spectra of known structural or conformational features.
 Beyond empiricism is spectral interpretation by model calculations.
-The most powerful and successful approach so far to the interpretation of VCD spectra is through ab initio quantum-mechanical calculations.105 For molecules with well-defined conformational structures, ab initio VCD calculations can be carried out with excellent correspondence to the experimental spectrum.
-Better results can be obtained through the use of density functional theory when electron correlation is included.105
+The most powerful and successful approach so far to the interpretation of VCD spectra is through ab initio quantum-mechanical calculations.88 For molecules with well-defined conformational structures, ab initio VCD calculations can be carried out with excellent correspondence to the experimental spectrum.
+Better results can be obtained through the use of density functional theory when electron correlation is included.88

-5.6.3 VCD Experiment and Data Process
+5.6.3 VCD experiment and data process

-VCD spectra can be measured directly on a polarization modulation-based Nicolet Nexus VCD module.
-This module is coupled with a Nicolet Nexus dual-channel FT-IR spectrometer.
-The optical setup of the VCD is identical to that of the VLD as shown in Figure 5.15.
-The infrared light source from the spectrometer is directed onto the focus lens of the module, passing through a linear polarizer, a PEM-90 operating at 50 kHz, and then through the sample under study.
-A liquid-nitrogen-cooled MCT detector with focus lens assembly is used since it is fast enough to follow the high frequency of polarization modulation.
-The processing electronics include a dedicated SSD demodulator with a large dynamic range to demodulate the differential signals at the modulation frequency of the PEM (e.g. 50 kHz) and two digitizers recording both the raw (non-demodulated) signal from channel A (I{DC}) and the demodulated signal from channel B (I{AC}).
+VCD spectra can be measured directly on a polarization modulation-based iS50R Research Module configured for VCD analysis.
+This accessory is coupled with an iS-50R dual-channel FTIR spectrometer.
+The optical setup of the VCD is similar to that of the VLD as shown in Figure 5.15, with the exception that the focusing lens has a longer focal length.
+The infrared light source from the spectrometer is directed onto the focus lens of the module, passing through a linear polarizer, a PEM90 operating at 50 kHz, and then through the sample under study.
+A liquid nitrogen-cooled MCT detector with focus lens assembly is used since it is fast enough to follow the high frequency of polarization modulation.
+The processing electronics include a dedicated SSD demodulator with a large dynamic range to demodulate the differential signals at the modulation frequency of the PEM (e.g. 50 kHz) and two digitizers recording both the raw (nondemodulated) signal from channel A (I{DC}) and the demodulated signal from channel B (I{AC}).
 Prior to spectral presentation, built-in deHaseth phase correction in OMNIC is used for Fourier transformation.